salome-k-cmd/Ornamenti.sk/README.md

-Ornamenti 🎨
+🎨 Ornamenti - Georgian Art Gallery
 Final project for TBC x GeoLab Back-end Python course.
-Georgian art gallery site.

-What's inside:
+Ornamenti is a web platform dedicated to showcasing Georgian art and heritage.
+It features an AI-driven assistant and interactive community tools.

+Tech Stack & Implementation
-Backend: Flask / Python
+Backend: Python / Flask

-DB: SQLite (SQLAlchemy)

-AI: Groq API (it has a system prompt so it knows it's a gallery assistant)

-Other stuff: AJAX for the like buttons (so no page refresh), Bootstrap for the dark theme, and some basic CRUD for the admin.

-Hosting:
+Database: SQLite & SQLAlchemy (Models for Users, Artworks, and Comments) AI Integration: Groq API (Configured with a specific System Prompt to act as a specialized Gallery Assistant)
+Frontend: Bootstrap 5 (Dark Theme) & Vanilla JavaScript UX Enhancement: AJAX for "Like" buttons to provide a seamless experience without page refreshes.
+Admin Features: Secure Dashboard with full CRUD functionality (Create, Read, Update, Delete) for managing the collection.

+Security & Deployment
-Deployed on Render.
-API keys are in the environment variables, not in the code.
+Hosting: Deployed on Render.
+Environment Variables: API keys and Secret Keys are managed via environment variables (not hardcoded) for security.

+Installation
+Clone the repo.
+Install dependencies: pip install -r requirements.txt.
+Set up your .env file with GROQ_API_KEY.
+Run python app.py